menhir-tech/dratio-python/docs/index.rst

-Data as-a-service to make better decisions based on technology.
+.. rubric:: Data as-a-service to make better decisions based on technology

 This client allows you to interact with the services offered by `dratio.io <https://dratio.io>`_ using Python.